bbauska/JS-Definitive/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h1>JavaScript Definitive</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>This book covers the JavaScript language and the JavaScript APIs implemented by web browsers
+and by Node.
+I wrote it for readers with some prior programming experience who want to learn JavaScript and also for programmers who already use JavaScript but want to take their understanding to a new level and really master the language.
+My goal with this book is to document the JavaScript language comprehensively and definitively and to provide an in-depth introduction to the most important client-side and server-side APIs available to JavaScript programs.
+As a result, this is a long and detailed book.
+My hope, however, is that it will reward careful study and that the time you spend reading it will be easily recouped in the form of higher programming productivity.

+<p>Previous editions of this book included a comprehensive reference section.
+I no longer feel that
+it makes sense to include that material in printed form when it is so quick and easy to find up-to-date reference material online.
+If you need to look up anything related to core or client-side JavaScript, I recommend you visit the MDN website.
+And for server-side Node APIs, I recommend you go directly to the source and consult the Node.js reference documentation.</p>

-<h2 id="ch3-2-3">3.2.3 Arithmetic in JavaScript</h2>
+<h2 id="chx-1-x">Arithmetic in JavaScript</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 <p>JavaScript programs work with numbers using the arithmetic operators.
-That the language
+That the language provides.
-provides.
 These include + for addition, - for subtraction, &ast; for multiplication, / for division, and % for modulo (remainder after division).
 ES2016 adds &ast;&ast; for exponentiation.
 Full details on these and other operators can be found in Chapter 4.</p>

 <p>In addition to these basic arithmetic operators, JavaScript supports more complex mathematical
 operations through a set of functions and constants defined as properties of the Math object:</p>